jnebab/jnebab/README.md

 <p align="left"><img src="https://komarev.com/ghpvc/?username=jnebab&style=flat-square&color=blue" alt=""></p>

 I'm a front-end engineer based from Cabanatuan City.
-I am currently working at Advice Revolution - an Australian-based company.

 This year, outside from my usual work routine.
 I will be leaning to learn on...
 * 🔭 Doing AI-based web applications with Open API, Langchain and Pinecone;